 Diversity of opinion, however, can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to founders, mentors and those seeking help and guidance.

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

-This code of conduct applies to all spaces managed by the Stellar Development Foundation.
-This includes Keybase, our mailing lists, the issue tracker, SDF events, and any other forums created by the project team which the community uses for communication.
+This code of conduct applies to all spaces managed by the SDF.
+This includes Discord, our mailing lists, SDF events, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person’s ability to participate within them.